Orientation for Online Learners

 - Are you reasonably comfortable using computers and the Internet?

 - A personal computer is required for online courses.
 You do not need to be an expert, nor do you need a high-tech computer, but you do need to have some basic technology skills, such as word processing and using a Web browser.
 You also need regular access to the internet.
 For more information on hardware and software requirements click here.
-If this is not possible, you may wish to consider print, email or CD ROM course options through WKU On Demand.
+If this is not possible, you may wish to consider print, or email course options through WKU On Demand.

 Proceed to "Technology Requirements"